-Cultural Center Grant Applications for Fall 2021 open
+Cultural Center Grant Applications for Fall 2022 Open

-The Hofstra Cultural Center is currently planning our Fall 2021 Academic Event calendar and welcomes your submissions.
-As the University is planning a return to in-person events and a vibrant campus, we will give special consideration to (1) live and in-person events that (2) represent the spectrum of programs and disciplines here on campus and express the University’s resilience and new chapter amid the pandemic.
-Grants will be made available for amounts from $250 - $2500 for programs that can be applied to honorariums, travel, hospitality, or miscellaneous event costs, following general guidelines.
+The Hofstra Cultural Center is currently planning our fall 2022 Academic Event calendar and welcomes your submissions.
+Since the University has returned to on-campus events (with some virtual events), we will give special consideration to (1) live and in-person events that (2) represent the spectrum of programs and disciplines here on campus.
+Grants will be made available for amounts from $250 – $2500 for programs and funding may be applied to honorariums, travel, hospitality, or miscellaneous event costs.

-We are currently accepting applications for events during the Fall 2021 semester.
+We are currently accepting applications only for events during the Fall 2022 semester.